soren121/wgamemode/README.md

 ### Commands

-And it has two in-game commands that do what you expect:
+WGamemode has two in-game commands that do what you expect:

 | **Command** | **Permission** | **Description** |
 |-----------|------------------|------------------------------------------------|